 Then there are the Maintenance Fees.
 Some people know maintenance fees as maintenance fees, others, as Home Owners Association Fees.
 Here in Houston we call them maintenance fees, but whatever they are called, they mean a bill (in addition to your utilities) that you have to pay to own your place.
 The maintenance fees cover maintenance on all the common areas of the building: hallways, exterior to include roof, any extras ( can include some electric, water, or even cable), and maintenance on amenities.

 Which brings me to the “A” in LMFAO.
 Amenities are all the additional features of the property.
 The list here is endless especially when it comes to loft buildings because they are all so unique.
 Also, we are in Texas where everything is bigger and so are our loft amenities.
-In general, common amenities are pools, decks with views (or not) and with Nu-Style awnings Melbourne, gyms, concierge, waiting rooms, and other services.
+In general, common amenities are pools, decks with views (or not), gyms, concierge, waiting rooms, and other services.
 The level of extravagance varies as widely as the price range of lofts.

 Oldsmobile, the best for last.
 When looking at a loft for sale you have to consider where you are going to park your Oldsmobile.
 I know, I should have called this one parking, but LMFAP isn’t nearly as cool as LMFAO.
 Seriously, though, parking is a serious matter.
 It’s serious to consider for your day-to-day quality of life and for resale value of your loft.
 Most Houston lofts have parking garages but they vary widely in convenience and condition.
 Does the building you are considering have a parking garage?
 How many parking spaces are included with the ownership of your loft?
 Are the spots reserved?
 And if so, where are the spaces for your specific unit?
 There is value in great parking and it will show in the sale price.
 Don’t overlook where you are going to park your Oldsmobile.